schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 		  ; i.e. minimum spread value so far and recur, possibly with different data (recur (next lines) result)))))))

-This is more or less the equivalent of Perl's '-n' command-line switch or 'while (<>) {...}' construct.
+This is more or less the equivalent of Perl's `-n` command-line switch or `while (<>) {...}` construct.

 The comparison mentioned in the code's comment is actually very easy and what needs to be put in place for the result is also obvious.
 But in order to do that we have to parse the lines first.
-Following up on the idea of how to parse a line, the relevant function is 'subs' which returns a substring from start to end.
+Following up on the idea of how to parse a line, the relevant function is `subs` which returns a substring from start to end.
 Now, we basically need to parse different substrings for the various data fields, quite often returning just an integer.
 Again, the simplest way of parsing a string to an integer is provided by a thin layer on top of a Java library.
-Neither  the 're-find' nor the exception handling would be necessary if we could guarantee that the data would always only consist of correct data, this way we just silently skip over invalid data.
+Neither  the `re-find` nor the exception handling would be necessary if we could guarantee that the data would always only consist of correct data, this way we just silently skip over invalid data.

 	(defn string-to-int
 	  "Parses a consecutive set of numbers into an integer or return nil"